dps923/winter2020/graded-work/assign4-professor.md

 Here are some sample screen capture images...

+> These images will be replaced.
+> A new version of the API has caused some changes.

 The "first launch" scene; as an empty list, and with some items:

 <img class="border1" src="images/a4-first-launch.png" alt="List, empty"><img class="border1" src="images/a4-item-list-3-items.png" alt="List, with items">